PubInv/covid19-vent-list/README.md

 [VentilatorPAL](https://freebreathing.org/) Pre-orderable for &euro 370.
 Claims will be open sourced March 29th.
 Has repo, but files in odd format (to me).

+[Oxford new report](https://www.youtube.com/watch?v=xdZtMgpxnPI) Yet another news report of a project.
+No information that it is open.

 ### Cuirass/Negative Pressure/Iron Lung base

 [Cuirass Ventilator the DIY way](https://www.youtube.com/watch?v=pvrUQCMa3a8&feature=youtu.be)